rese1f/rese1f/README.md

-I am a master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
+I am a master student of Information Processing Lab at University of Washington.
 I am currently working on embodied agent and video understanding.
 Have a look at my [homepage](https://rese1f.github.io/) for more details.

 When I am not doing research, I like photography, traveling, and singing.